jjvanzon/JJs-Reference-Architecture/patterns.md

 Whenever a whole recursive structure needs to be processed, the `Visitor` pattern is a good way to go.

-A `Visitor` class will have a set of `Visit` methods, e.g. `VisitOrder`, VisitProduct, typically one for every type, possibly also one for each collection.
+A `Visitor` class can have a set of `Visit` methods, e.g. `VisitOrder`, VisitProduct, typically one for every type, possibly also one for each collection.
 A base `Visitor` might simply follow the whole recursive structure, and has a Visit method for each node in the structure.
 All Visit methods are protected virtual and usually return void.
-Public methods will only expose the entry points in the recursion.
+Public methods might only expose the entry points in the recursion.
 Derived `Visitors` can override any Visit method that they need.
 If you only want to process objects of a specific type, you only override the Visit method for that specific type.
 You can optimize performance by overriding Visit methods that would enter a part of the recursive structure that you do not use.

 Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the Visit methods.
 This is because the result usually does not have a 1-to-1 mapping with the source structure.

 By creating a base `Visitor` and multiple specialized `Visitors`, you can create short and powerful code for processing recursive structures.
 A coding error is easily made, and can break calculations easily.
 However, it is the best and fastest choice for complicated calculations that involve complex recursive structures.

-The classic `Visitor` pattern has a design flaw in it, that we will not use.
+The classic `Visitor` pattern has a design flaw in it, that we might not employ.
 The classic `Visitor` requires that classes used by the `Visitor` have to be adapted to the `Visitor`.
 This is adapting the wrong classes.
-We will not do that and we will not add Accept methods to classes used by a `Visitor`.
+It is advised not to use it and leave out the `Accept` methods for `classes` used by a `Visitor`.

 A good example of a `Visitor` class is [`.NET's`](api.md#dotnet) own `ExpressionVisitor`, however we follow additional rules.